Better Automatic Program Repair by Using Bug Reports and Tests Together: Combining FL for Program Repair

-Our \sbir implementation combines the top-100 ranked suspicious statement lists from SBFL and \irflname, to produce a single list of top-100 statements.
+\looseness-1 \sbir combines SBFL's and \irflname' ranked suspicious statement lists to produce a single list of top-100 statements.
 The right column in Figure~\ref{fig:rafl_params} shows the values of configuration parameters we used to develop \sbir.
-We select $k = 100$ because most APR tools consider at most 100~statements in their repair processes, and for efficiency: Combining FL results of multiple defects simultaneously, \sbir took one week to execute for all the 815~defects in our evaluation (Section~\ref{sec:FL Evaluation Dataset and Metrics}).
+We select $k = 100$ because most APR tools consider at most 100~statements during repair.
+We set $w_{i} = 1.0$ to assign equal importance to SBFL and \irflname and use default values of other parameters including $w$ (used in updating sampling probabilities), and $\rho$ that are tuned by prior work~\cite{Pihur20} on a dataset that does not overlap with Defects4J.